off-by-some/fynx/docs/generation/markdown/conditionals.md

 Now the filtering is declarative and reusable.
 The `extreme_temps` observable only produces values when the condition is met.

-## The & Operator: Conditional Filtering
+## The & Operator: Boolean Composition

-The `&` operator combines an observable with boolean condition observables.
-It only emits values from the source observable when ALL condition observables are `True`:
+The `&` operator combines multiple boolean observables into compound boolean conditions.
+The result emits the source observable's value when ALL conditions are `True`, and does not emit when any condition becomes `False`:

 ```python
 from fynx import observable